Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 The second fundamental aspect is the second law and the consequent entropy balance analysis.
-A theory, which violating the second law is not acceptable.
-Therefore, the existence of entropy function and the entropy inequality are good starting points for generalizations.
-The direct time lag approach neglects this requirement, consequently, encounters conceptual, mathematical and stability problems~\cite{FabLaz14a,FabFra14a,RukSam13a,Ruk14a,FabEtal16,Ruk17a,ChiEta17a,KovVan18a1}. { According to these results DPL model can be compatible with the second law only if a differential version is considered and in case of particular conditions for the parameters (see also \cite{AskEta18a}).
-That conditions look like compatible with the principle of fading memory.} In case of memory kernels, this principle is a particular form of the second law.
-However, it is not constructive, { especially for spatial nonlocality in which case extra space derivatives and spatial scaling properties are appearing, e.g., at nano level. }
+A theory that violates the second law is not acceptable.
+Therefore, the entropy function and the entropy inequality are good starting points for generalizations.
+The direct time lag approach neglects this requirement, consequently, encounters conceptual, mathematical and stability { problems \cite{DreEta09a,FabLaz14a,FabFra14a,RukSam13a,Ruk14a,FabEtal16,Ruk17a,ChiEta17a,KovVan18a1}. }According to these results DPL model can be compatible with the second law only if a differential version is considered and in case of particular conditions for the parameters (see also \cite{AskEta18a}).
+Those conditions look compatible with the principle of fading memory.
+In the case of memory kernels, this principle is a particular form of the second law.
+However, it is not constructive, especially for spatial nonlocality, in which case, extra space derivatives and spatial scaling properties appear, e.g., at the nano level.